BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 - Help with docs and readme!
 I find writing docs hard.
   Being clear in writing and getting your point across is an art.

-- If you suspect a bug, please leave an [issue](https://github.com/BirdeeHub/nixCats-nvim/issues) so that we can address it.
+- If you suspect a bug, please leave an [issue](https://github.com/BirdeeHub/nixCats-nvim/issues) (or a PR if you know what it is) so that we can address it.

 - Improving and standardising the templates.

-- Adding tests.
+- Adding more tests.

 See below sections for more details.
 Any other contributions and fixes are also welcome.